Google Knowledge Cards Show Off What Entity a Search Result is About

 This provisional patent is not linked on the Web, otherwise, I would provide a link to it.

-It is supposedly “incorporated fully” into that later patent filing, but a lot of details about what a knowledge card is have been left out of the later patent filing.
-I wrote about that later patent in a post titled, How Google Decides What to Know in Knowledge Graph Results, but the patent specifically about knowledge cards contains information not in the later patent, which is why I created this post.
+It is supposedly “incorporated fully” into that later patent filing, but a lot of details about what knowledge cards are have been left out of the later patent filing.
+I wrote about that later patent in a post titled, How Google Decides What to Know in Knowledge Graph Results, but the patent specifically about Google knowledge cards contains information not in the later patent, which is why I created this post.

-The Knowledge Card patent tells us that, “This invention relates generally to user interfaces for presenting search results.”
+The Google Knowledge Cards patent tells us that, “This invention relates generally to user interfaces for presenting search results.”

 Search results tend to require a searcher to review a number of snippets of information “for different links and/or clicking through to several websites.”

-A Knowledge Card is about the entity in a set of search results; the purpose behind this patent involving knowledge cards is to provide a factual response to a query showing different aspects related to a “single conceptual entity.”
+Google Knowledge Cards are about the entities in sets of search results; the purpose behind this patent involving knowledge cards is to provide a factual response to a query showing different aspects related to a “single conceptual entity.”
 It’s interesting that Google is using a Card type interface which seems to be more geared toward mobile search results than desktop results like Google Now Cards are.

 Query Answers that provide knowledge cards are different than a Direct Answers to a natural language question, because They focus upon providing information about a specific entity. rather than an answer to a particular question.